JonHub/stacasso/README.md

 #### Examples

+A few examples of common quantum computing circuits, illustrated with Stacasso, will make the usage more clear.

+> (Note, these images do not render correctly on GitHub.
+Make sure you are viewing the file at  [jonhub.github.io/Stacasso](jonhub.github.io/Stacasso)]([jonhub.github.io/Stacasso](jonhub.github.io/Stacasso)).

 ##### Quantum Random Number Generator (1-qubit)

 We can make and illustrate a simple 1 qubit quantum circuit with: